Emergency room (ER) in Manchester, New Hampshire

 What about minor injuries or illnesses?
 Is this handled differently?

-Our emergency room team treats minor, non-urgent injuries and illnesses in a separate area.
-Our highly trained and experienced nurse practitioners, nurses and paramedics work in close consultation with the emergency physicians on duty for faster evaluation and treatment.
+We treat minor, non-urgent injuries and illnesses in a separate area.
+Our highly trained and experienced nurse practitioners, nurses and paramedics work closely with ER doctors for faster evaluation and treatment.

 What happens after my visit to the emergency room?